What Is IP Address Interference And How Can It Be Fixed?

 When you assign static IP addresses to your network, instead of DHCP automatically selecting an IP address for all devices, you can post a dedicated IP to a network device to use forever.

-If you mistakenly assign a fixed address to two devices, you will encounter a duplicate IP error.
+You will encounter a duplicate IP error if you mistakenly assign a fixed address to two devices.
 If you set up a device that uses a static IP without reserving that address on your router, you may still have this problem.
-Because eventually, your router will try to give that address to another device, and this will cause IP interference.
+Eventually, your router will try to give that address to another device, causing IP interference.

 If you have two DHCP servers on your network (which you should avoid), another IP interference scenario may occur.
 For example, if you connect your wireless router to a modem or ISP router, both devices may provide duplicate IP addresses if they try to act as routers.

 For example, suppose you want to hibernate your laptop for two weeks.
-Your router may call up the laptop’s IP address and assign it to another device, such as your phone.
-When you turn on the computer again, the computer may think that it still has that IP address.
+Your router may call the laptop’s IP address and assign it to another device, such as your phone.
+When you turn on the computer again, it may think it still has that IP address.
 It will cause the IP to conflict with your phone.

-Also, if you put your computer in standby mode on another network that uses the same set of IPs and then bring it home and reconnect it to your network, if the assigned IP is already in use, an error You will see IP interference.
+Also, if you put your computer in standby mode on another network that uses the same set of IPs and then bring it home and reconnect it to your network if the assigned IP is already in use, an error will see IP interference.

 IP Address Interference Tutorial

-As with all home network troubleshooting, the first step you need to fix a recurring IP problem is to restart and restart your network system and equipment.
+As with all home network troubleshooting, the first step to fix a recurring IP problem is to restart and restart your network system and equipment.

-An IP address error may be a minor issue that can fix by restarting once.
+An IP address error may be a minor issue that can be fixed by restarting once.
 Restarting the router and modem (if they are separate devices) causes all IP addresses to be assigned via DHCP.

 The problem is more profound if the system and equipment reboot does not work.
-Next, you need to check if your computer uses a fixed IP address.
+Next, check if your computer uses a fixed IP address.

 Troubleshoot duplicate IP addresses in Windows

 In Windows, open the settings and go to Network & Internet> Status.
-Then in this menu, click Change adapter options, then in the new window, double-click on your network connection name.
+Then, in this menu, click Change adapter options.
+In the new window, double-click on your network connection name.

-In the window that opens, click Properties and then double-click Internet Protocol Version 4 .
-Here, you must select the ” Obtain an IP address ” option and click OK.
+In the open windows, click Properties and then double-click Internet Protocol Version 4 .
+Here, select the ” Obtain an IP address ” option and click OK.

 Repeat these steps for Internet Protocol Version 6 and check if the problem is resolved.

-It would help if you also tried to get your current computer’s free IP address and get a new one.
+It would help if you also tried getting your current computer’s free IP address and a new one.

-You can do this by restarting the equipment, But it is not harmful to try the following method.
+You can do this by restarting the equipment, but trying the following method is not harmful.

-Right-click the Start button (or press Win + X ) and select Command Prompt or Windows PowerShell.
+Right-click the Start button (Win + X ) and select Command Prompt or Windows PowerShell.

 In the terminal window, type the following command to release your current IP address, then press Enter: